12458/ece2031/API_CONTRACT.md

 - Returns the current state of LEDs 0-9 in bits 0-9
 - Bits 10-15: Reserved, will read as 0

-### 0x21: BRIGHTNESS
+### 0x21 - 0x2B: BRIGHTNESS
-Controls the global brightness level with gamma correction.
+Controls the global brightness level with gamma correction for LEDs 1-10.

 **Write Operation:**
 - Bits 0-7: Brightness level (0 = off, 255 = maximum brightness)